-What to do on Chios
+What to do on Chios island

 Discover a network of narrow roads that barely fit a car, tall walls made by skilled stonemasons and ornate doors with beautiful arches.
 Chios’ most aristocratic families once lived here, in the island’s most fertile valley, and it is where the Genovese built their mansions in the 14th century.

-There are about 20 medieval mastic villages in southern Chios and the experience of walking within, and even between them, is magical.
+There are about 20 medieval mastic villages in southern Chios and the experience of strolling within, and even between them, is magical.
 Particularly noteworthy are Pyrgi and Mesta, followed by Vessa, Armolia, Nenita and Patrika.

 The gentle, fragrant and pricey product is exclusive to Chios and has been cultivated here since the 1st century AD.
 It is also believed to have therapeutic properties.
 Tradition says that the mastic trees began crying when Agios Isidoros was tortured on Chios by the Romans.

-The Byzantine village of Anavatos
+Discover the Byzantine past of abandoned Anavatos

 A suburb of the island’s main town, Vrontados is famous for its rocket wars (roketopolemos) which happen every Easter, when thousands of rockets are fired from opposing camps, creating an incredible spectacle across the night sky.

-Hidden gems of Chios
+Hidden gems of Chios island

 The treasures of the north

-The food of Chios
+The tastes of Chios

 Other than its famed masticha, Chios offers a large choice of local produce and authentic tastes.
 The culinary wealth of this island includes butter and cheeses (such as mastelo), citrus fruit (mandarins), ouzo and aromatic liqueurs, wines of excellent quality, local sweets, pasteli (a sesame and honey bar) and of course abundant fresh fish and seafood.